Call for submissions: COVID-19 and the increase of domestic violence against women

 As initial police and hotline reports suggest, domestic violence has already surged in many countries, as measures imposing isolation compel a number of women to be kept at home under the same roof with perpetrators, thus exacerbating women's vulnerability to domestic violence, including femicides.
 The risk is aggravated by fewer police interventions; the closure of courts and limited access to justice; the closure of shelters and services for victims, and reduced access to reproductive health services.

-Special Rapporteur on violence against women wishes to receive all relevant information on the increase of gender-based violence against women and domestic violence in the context of the COVID-19 pandemic from civil society, States, National Human Rights Institutions, international organisations, academia and other stakeholders on the following issues:
+In her upcoming report to the General Assembly, to be presented in October 2020, the Special Rapporteur on violence against women will address the topic of COVID-19 and the increase of violence against women, with a focus on domestic violence.
+To that end, the Special Rapporteur wishes to receive all relevant information on the increase of gender-based violence against women and domestic violence in the context of the COVID-19 pandemic from civil society, States, National Human Rights Institutions, international organisations, academia and other stakeholders on the following issues:

 - To what extent has there been an increase of violence against women, especially domestic violence in the context of the COVID-19 pandemic lockdowns?
 Please provide all available data on the increase of violence against women, including domestic violence and femicides, registered during the COVID-19 crisis.